 Everyone is unique — we all have different tastes in music, food, cars, culture, and so on and so forth.

 But our shared love for pizza unites us.

 Once in a blue moon, we may even come across a smart Aleck lecturing us about the downsides of a greasy pizza and its negative impact on our heart, but try telling that to your brain.

 Also, in your excitement to open your pizza box and get down to eating it, don’t forget to tip your server.
-A small tip might not make a lot of difference to you, but it would make a hell lot of difference to the pizza delivery driver.
+A small tip might not make a lot of difference to you, but it would make a heck lot of difference to the pizza delivery driver.